-By default, both are set to 3X.
-This means whether you tap an area in the live edit view or zoom into it all the way, the crop will stop once it has zoomed in up to 3X digital magnification, which will look similar to the image below (note the output preview in the upper right corner).
+By default Maximum Zoom is set to 2.3X and Default Tap Zoom is set to 1.5X.
+This means if you tap an area in the live edit view the zoom will be a 1.5X magnification and if you zoom into it all the way, the crop will stop once it has zoomed in up to 2.3X digital magnification, which will look similar to the image below (note the output preview in the upper right corner).

 You can adjust both of these to go higher or lower.
 You may want to consider a limited Mevo to a lower zoom magnification if you are streaming at an HD quality or when using the Mevo in low-light environments.

 Keep in mind that the Default Tap Zoom will not exceed the value set for the Maximum Zoom.

 In this example, Maximum Zoom has been increased whereas Default Tap Zoom stays the same.